gjmcn/data-cube-print-console/README.md

 * `info`: print summary information about a cube (or a standard array)

-If called without an argument, the above methods print the relevant information to the console and return the array/cube.
-This makes it easy to print intermediate results, e.g. `x.sum().print().sqrt()`.
+If called with no argument (or a falsy argument), the above methods pass a formatted string representating the cube/array to `console.log` and return the cube/array.

-If passed a truthy argument, `print` and `info` return the string to be printed, but do not print anything.
+When passed a truthy argument, `print` and `info` return the formatted string (and do not print anything).

 Currently, the only formatting option is whether to draw lines between rows: